 But the chance to ask questions usually comes at the end of an interview, which means that the questions you ask can have a huge impact on how your interviewers remember you.

 So choose your questions wisely!

-The Benevolent Society is one of Australia’s oldest and largest NFP organisations, and one of the most popular advertisers on EthicalJobs.com.au, with jobs across NSW and Queensland and in areas like social work, family support, mental health and women’s health & support.
+The Benevolent Society is one of Australia’s oldest and largest NFP organisations, and one of the most popular employers on EthicalJobs.com.au, with jobs across NSW and Queensland and in areas like social work, family support, mental health and women’s health & support.

 We asked Talent and Attraction Specialist at the Benevolent Society, Aoife Brady, for her perspective on some of the best questions for candidates to ask at the end of a job interview.

 “The best questions I’ve experienced as an interviewer are ones that show the candidate is interested in the role and want to check the opportunity is the right fit for them as a person,” Brady says.